heyjochen/Posters-Chicago/README.md

 ## Lessons Learned:
-+ One thing I learned was to use Promises and callback to promisify the load of images.
-This is better in terms of accesablity as users on slow networks won't see the related text before the image is fully loaded.
++ One thing I learned was to use Promises and callbacks to promisify the load of images.
+This is better in terms of accessablity as users on slow networks won't see the related text before the image is fully loaded.

 + I was also able to extract the artworks Dominant color as an HSL value and used that to style the text-shadow of each Text element in addition to a transparency value of 50%.